GoL3m0n/go-office-documents-finder/README.md

 to use it:
 - change the path to your drive/folder
 - specify the count of most common words to make the title (default 5), in the function count recurrence (change n variable)

+potentially comming soon:
+- a wordlist for stop words
+- some llm to handle filenames
+- some sorting algorithm